* Yields on 10-year Treasury notes down for second day

 * General Mills to buy Blue Buffalo for $8 bln

 * Indexes up: Dow 0.81 pct, S&P 0.72 pct, Nasdaq 0.76 pct (Changes comment, adds details, updates prices)

 Feb 23 (Reuters) - Wall Street's main indexes rose on Friday, with gains in technology stocks helping claw back some of the week's losses, which were sparked by concerns about interest rates.

-U.S. Treasury 10-year note yields, which hit a more than four-year high at 2.9570 percent following the release of the minutes, have eased to 2.8915 percent.
+U.S. Treasury 10-year note yields, which hit a more than four-year high at 2.9570 percent following the release of Fed minutes on Wednesday, eased to 2.8806 percent.

-Market participants are largely expecting the Fed to raise rates three times this year, beginning with its next meeting in March.
+Investors are expecting the Fed to raise rates three times this year, beginning with its next meeting in March.

 At 11:13 a.m.
 ET, the Dow Jones Industrial Average was up 0.6 percent at 25,113.24 and the S&P 500 rose 0.68 percent to 2,722.38.
 Despite Friday's gains, the indexes were on track to post small losses for the week.

 The Nasdaq Composite added 0.68 percent to 7,259.27 and was set for its second week of gains.

 Hewlett Packard Enterprise and HP Inc, the two companies created from the split of Hewlett Packard Co in 2015, were among the biggest gainers in the tech sector following their strong results.
 HPE also announced a plan to return $7 billion to shareholders.